ansys/pyhps-data-transfer/doc/source/user_guide/permissions.rst

 -----------

 The permissions plugin allows system admin to make sure that the 'root' directory has permissions set such that not every user can read/write to it.
-System user names can be specified either in keycloak or using the user_mapping property in order to get them from keycloak:
+System user names can be specified either in keycloak or using the user_mapping property.
+In order to get them from keycloak:

-1. credentials need to be configured within the keycloak block for a user who has the ability to list other users and their attributes
+* Credentials need to be configured within the keycloak block for a user who has the ability to list other users and their attributes.

-2. every user who has a corresponding system username needs to have a custom attribute added in keycloak
+* Every user who has a corresponding system username needs to have a custom attribute added in keycloak.

-3. the key must match the keycloak.attribute_name property
+* The key must match the keycloak.attribute_name property.

-4. the value is the system username or it's numerical representation (ie. 1001) user_mapping property:
+* The value is the system username or it's numerical representation (ie. 1001).

+user_mapping property:

-1. needs to contain users' keycloak UUIDs as keys
+* Needs to contain users' keycloak UUIDs as keys.

-2. values are the system usernames ** if a username comes from Active Directory, a numerical value should be used
+* Values are the system usernames ** if a username comes from Active Directory, a numerical value should be used.

 Minimal example: